polca/pathways/paper.md

 LCI dataset by looking it up in the mapping file (2 in Figure 1).
 The lookup indicates `pathways` which LCA matrices to fetch from the data package (3 in Figure 1).
 The LCA matrices are loaded in `bw2calc` (the LCA calculation module of `brightway`) and multiplied by the production volume (see 4 in Figure 1).
+The results are aggregated and saved in a dataframe, where impacts are broken down per technology, region, time step, geographical origin of impact, life-cycle stage and impact assessment method (6 in Figure 1).

 Some post-processing is done on the inventory matrices, including dealing with double accounting.
 For this purpose, the original LCI database is adjusted by zeroing out all regional energy inputs that the energy system model accounts for and might demand during the system's life cycle, following the same workflow presented in [@Volkart:2018] (see 5 in Figure 1).

-Finally, the results are aggregated and saved in a dataframe, where impacts are broken down per technology, region, time step, geographical origin of impact, life-cycle stage and impact assessment method (6 in Figure 1).
+Finally, Global Sensitivity Analysis (GSA) can be performed on the results.
+Currently, `pathways` supports the use of the `SALib` library for GSA [@Herman2017, Iwanaga2022], notably the Delta Moment-Independent Measure (DMIM) method [@BORGONOVO2007771], to rank the influence of the database exchanges on the results.

 ![`pathways` workflow: from data package to impact assessment.\label{fig:workflow}](assets/workflow_diagram.png)